-Kubernetes volume snapshots Provide a standardized way to create copies of the content of persistent volumes at a point in time, without creating new volumes.
+Kubernetes volume snapshots in provide a standardized way to create copies of persistent volumes at a point in time without creating new volumes.
 Backing up your directory data with volume snapshots lets you perform rapid recovery from the last snapshot point.
-Volume snapshot backups can also facilitate testing by letting you initialize a directory with sample data.
+Volume snapshot backups also facilitate testing by letting you initialize DS with sample data.